AmrDhaliwal/blog_flask/README.md

 # blog_flask
-A blog website built using Flask and a bootstrap template
+A blog website built using Flask and a bootstrap template.